-&lt;sup>4 As the smoothing length of a particle is increased, its overall volume density is decreased, so that sparsely populated regions are necessarily low-density.
-Such a variable smoothing length method has been utilized subsequent to Cameron (1997), with earlier works using fixed smoothing lengths (Benz, Slattery, & Cameron 1986, 1987; Benz, Cameron & Melosh 1989; Cameron & Benz 1991).
+4 As the smoothing length of a particle is increased, its overall volume density is decreased, so that sparsely populated regions are necessarily low-density.
+Such a variable smoothing length method has been utilized subsequent to Cameron (1997), with earlier works using fixed smoothing lengths (Benz et al., 1986, 1987, 1989; Cameron and Benz, 1991).

-&lt;sup>5 For the object sizes considered here, material strength and fracture are unimportant, as are radiative processes for our simulated times (~ a day).
+5 For the object sizes considered here, material strength and fracture are unimportant, as are radiative processes for our simulated times (\sim a day).